-• Total of twelve (12) hours of combined initial, re-assessment and group medical nutrition therapy per fiscal year per patient is allowed.
+Total of twelve (12) hours of combined initial, re-assessment and group medical nutrition therapy per fiscal year per patient is allowed.
 Services must be provided as in-person or via telehealth, face-to-face encounter with the beneficiary and the beneficiary's parent or guardian (when applicable).

-• Nutritional counseling services are allowed to be performed via telehealth.
+Nutritional counseling services are allowed to be performed via telehealth.
 A telehealth encounter must be billed with GT modifier, and it counts towards the twelve (12) hours of combined medical nutrition therapy services provided to a patient per fiscal year.

 Procedure Code Description Benefit Criteria and Limitation 97802 Medical nutrition therapy; initial assessment and intervention, individual, face-to-face with the patient, each 15 minutes.
 Allowed up to four (4) units of 97802 per same provider, provider location or billing entity.
 Allowed to be performed via telehealth with GT modifier.
 These units count towards the 12 hours of combined medical nutrition therapy services per patient per fiscal year.
 Not allowed on the same date of service as 97803 or 97804 by the same provider, provider location or billing entity.
-97803 Medical nutrition therapy; re- assessment and intervention, individual, face-to-face with the patient, each 15 minutes Allowed up to twelve (12) units of 97803 per month, per patient, up to four (4) units per date of service/visit, with at least 7 calendar days between visits.
-Allowed to be performed via telehealth with GT modifier.
-These units count towards the 12 hours of combined medical nutrition therapy services per patient per fiscal year.
-Not allowed on the same date of service as 97802 or 97804 by the same provider, provider location or billing entity.
-97804 Medical nutrition therapy; group (2 or more individual(s), each 30 minutes Allowed one (1) 97804 per date of service.
+97803 Allowed up to twelve (12) units of 97803 per month, per patient, up four (4) units per date of service/visit, with at least 7 calendar of between visits.
+Allowed to be performed via telehealth with GT modi.
+These units count towards the 12 hours of combined medical nutrit therapy services per patient per fiscal year.
+Not allowed on the set date of service as 97802 or 97804 by the same provider, provider 97804 Medical nutrition therapy; group (2 or more individual(s), each 30 minutes Allowed one (1) 97804 per date of service.
 Up to 4 units per month per patient, with at least 7 calendar days between visits.
 Group size allowed is 2-8 patients.
 Allowed to be performed via telehealth with GT modifier.
 These units count towards the 12 hours of combined medical nutrition therapy services per patient per fiscal year.
 Not allowed on the same date of service as 97802 or 97803 by the same provider, provider location or billing entity.